 Kiss ‘n’ fly: Aimed at those who don’t want to pay airport parking fees yet have to either drop off or pick up passengers.
 There is a free “Kiss ‘n’ fly” lot, situated at the Lefferts Boulevard exit off the Van Wyck Expressway (use these GPS coordinates N 40° 39.691′ W 073° 49.437′).
 The travelers can then take the free Airtrain service to access all JFK airport terminals.
 The kiss is optional.

-JFK On-airport parking: Offers a range of On-airport parking facilities such as short-term, long-term, restricted mobility, and reserved parking.
+JFK airport parking – On-site: Offers a range of On-airport parking facilities such as short-term, long-term, restricted mobility, and reserved parking.

 E-ZPass Plus: Customers who opt to park their cars at one of the Port Authority’s airports (including JFK, Newark Liberty and LaGuardia) are welcome to use the E-ZPass tag as a means of payment.
 This automated parking system is called the E-ZPass Plus, and should you prefer to use other methods of payment for the on-airport parking at JFK, cash/credit cards will also be accepted.